johnmaeda/designintechreport-2018/src/index.md

 ]
 .group[
 .large.quote[
 > Facebook is never going to work like this.
 Google is never going to work like this.
-But whatever replaces them will look more like a distributed company** than a centralized one
+But whatever replaces them will look more like a distributed company** than a centralized one.

 —[Matt Mullenweg](https://go.theinformation.com/679dfd8ccfa47caa)
 ]